MiniGameWorlds/MiniGameWorld-Reward/README.md

 # Description
-- Give rewards to players when the minigame has finished
+Give rewards to players when the minigame has finished

 # Features
 - Depend on [MiniGameWorld] (always use LATEST API)
-- Also can use with [MiniGameWorldRank] to give reward by saved rank data
+- Also can use with [MiniGameWorld-Rank] to give reward by saved rank data
 - Can customize rewards with config

 # Rewards